project-dmaestro/data-interview-qs/posted-challenges/2020/october/28/solution-r.md

 ### plotting

-Finally, plotting month and year the loan was issued and the sum of the loan amounts by loan_status_type.
+Fianl step was to plot month and year the loan was issued and the sum of the loan amounts by `loan_status_type`.
 The challenge seems to have entered incorrect information as the dataset doesn't have `loan_status_contract` nor is there any description of what the column is, should I create one.
+Thus, I decided to ignore that part.

 The column `issue_d` shows when the loan was funded and the column `loan_amnt` shows the amount of the loan applied for by the borrower and any deduction made by the credit department.
-I need to do some data aggregation to calculate the sum of loan, and save the result into a dataframe which will be used for plotting.
+Some data aggregation was needed to calculate the sum of loan and save the result into a dataframe which would be used for plotting.
+The data needs to be grouped by `issued_d` and `loan_status_type`, in that order, before calculating the sum.

 ```r
 sum_loan_amnts <- dataset %>%